Kartheesan-design/Die2Die/README.md

-# ⚡ OpenSky3D — A Full Open-Source 3DIC Design Flow
+# Die2Die: End-to-End 3DIC Implementation of a RISC-V Processor + SRAM Stack using OpenROAD & sky130A

 ### *picorv32 RISC-V CPU + SRAM Stack on sky130A PDK*

 > A complete, reproducible 3D Integrated Circuit (3DIC) design flow using only open-source EDA tools — from RTL netlist to TSV-bonded two-die stack with SI, thermal, and timing sign-off.